How to Secure a Spot in Gmail Primary Inbox

 How can you keep your list in good shape?

-- Double opt-in: Use a double opt-in process where subscribers confirm their email address after signing up.
+- Double opt-in: Use a double opt-in method where subscribers confirm their email address after signing up.
 This way, you’ll be sure that the people on your list genuinely want to receive your emails.

 Learn more about our services and apply to become part of our sender community.